mkideal/next/docs/en/api.md

 <h6><a id="user-content-Object_-Typeof" target="_self">.Typeof</a></h6>

 `.Typeof` returns the type name of the object.
 The type name is a string that represents the type of the object.
 Except for objects under [Common](#user-content-Object_Common), the type names of other objects are lowercase names separated by dots.
-For example, the type name of a `EnumMember` object is `enum.member`, and the type name of a `EnumMemberName` object is `enum.member.name`.
+For example, the type name of a `EnumMember` object is `enum.member`, and the type name of a `Enum` object is `enum`.
 These objects can be customized for code generation by defining templates.
-For example:
+Example:

 ```next
 package demo;